msscaroso/iloveingress/README.md

 # I Love Ingress

-Creating an ingress controller just for fun
+Creating an ingress controller just for fun.
+This does nothing useful.
+I did this just for fun when I was learning about kubernetes abstractions.

 ### Requirements